 Better still, the Motorola Moto G was one of the first non-Nexus devices to be upgraded to Android 5.0 Lollipop, as it's pretty much stock Android with some Moto app extras.

-Buy the Motorola Moto G 4G for the best Android experience in a budget handset.
+Buy the Motorola Moto G 4G (2014) for the best 5-inch Android experience in a budget handset.

-For years Apple was criticised for sticking to small displays, while other platforms got bigger, giving you more space to play.
-That's all changed with the launch of the iPhone 6 Plus, alongside the smaller iPhone 6.
+For years Apple was criticised for sticking to small displays, while other platforms got bigger, giving more space to play.
+That all changed with the launch of the iPhone 6 Plus, which landed alongside the smaller iPhone 6.

-The 6 Plus offers a lovely high-quality design, with an all metal body and a great display.
-The display curves into the edges for an almost seamless design, but there's no denying that this is a big handset overall.
-That's matched by a big price too; at £619, it's more expensive than most rivals.
+The 6 Plus offers a lovely high-quality design, with an all-metal body and a great 5.5-inch screen.
+This display curves into the edges for an almost seamless design, but there's no denying that this is a big handset overall.
+That's matched by a big price too: starting at £619 it's more expensive than most rivals.

 Buy the iPhone 6 Plus because you want big screen gaming and entertainment, Apple style.

 The HTC Desire Eye is something of a surprise package, pitched as the selfie phone - but it's so much more than that.
 Carrying a name from HTC's second tier of devices, the experience it offers is far from sub-flagship.

 The Desire Eye offers all the internal power of flagship rivals and comes with a lovely full HD 5.2-inch display.
-It offers HTC's mature Sense 6 user interface layered over Android 4.4 KitKat, with the latest HTC Eye experience bringing a boost to the cameras.
+It offers HTC's mature Sense 6 user interface layered over Android, with the latest HTC Eye experience bringing a boost to the cameras.

 The headline feature is the 13-megapixel front-facing camera with flash.
 But this phone is great not because of that camera, but despite it.
 The cameras perform well enough, even if the front selfie camera is a little over sold.